olivervmason/car_price_webscraper/README.md

 ## Background and aim

-Having spoken with friends and colleagues about their experiences buying second hand cars in New Zealand, I have repeatedly heard that all other things being equal, second hand cars can be found cheaper in Auckland than in the rest of the country.
+Having spoken with friends and colleagues about their experiences buying second hand cars in New Zealand, I had repeatedly heard that all other things being equal, second hand cars can be found cheaper in Auckland than in the rest of the country.

 Presumably this would be due to the fact that ships offload their cargo in Ports of Auckland, and the much larger population of the city results in a greater supply and therefore lower prices.